mobizt/FirebaseClient/README.md

 `<expire>` The expiry period in seconds (less than or equal to 3600).

+> [!NOTE]
-Note that the refresh token is not available when authenticated with service account.
+> The refresh token is not available when authenticated with service account.

 The internal process to refresh the token was done by creating the new token.